 If you choose a topic that has been covered in your lectures, and you then reference and footnote the online lecture notes, I am going to say: “So what?
 I know this already.
 I told you so.”

 There is a song by Leonard Cohen, Everybody Knows.
 Don’t tell me “Everybody knows.”
 Well, if it is, why did you state it?
 “It is well known …, all Christians believe, … It is right and proper, … it is meek and right so to do …” Why?
 Give me reasons.
 Or was your research not completed?

 11, Don’t co-opt your reader:

 Generalisations can stoop to co-opting your reader.
 It is only one step to move from saying “Everyone knows” to saying “Every Christian believes.”
 Remember your essays and dissertations are being written first for the university, and secondly for the general public.
 If you say something like “Every Christian believes,” I may arch my back and say: “Oh no I don’t …” and quickly find places where I do not accept your other premises.

 Facts are not facts unless they are referenced.
 And references are fictional if they are not factual.
 If you are presenting statistical analysis, make sure your calculations add up, and are numbered properly.
 If you quote an author, get the author’s name right, and the title of the book, and the publisher’s name, and the place of publication, and the date of publication.
 An author may have changed his/her view in a later edition.
 Use the most up-to-date version of books, especially standard reference books in your field.

 13, Don’t show me you don’t care:

-Getting basic facts wrong shows me you do not care about your topic.
+Getting basic facts wrong shows me don not care about your topic.
 You might ask: “Does it really matter?”
 If you find yourself asking that question, you really don’t care.

 14, Don’t forget your language: